prplfoundation/prplMesh/tools/docker/README.md

 The runner docker allows running multiple containers, for example one with a controller+agent, the other with an agent only:
 The 2 containers are connected using a docker network (bridge), so can communicate + sniffed by running `wireshark` / `tcpdump` on the bridge from the host to see 1905 packets.

+## Docker tester

+A simple wrapper which calls `sudo docker exec <container name> -it <path/to>/build/install/scripts/prplmesh_utils.sh status` which prints the prplMesh operational status of the main and radio agents.

 ### Prerequisites